 Palacio Real © Chanclos/Shutterstock

 Located in Olite, this national monument looks exactly like a palace should.
 If you spotted a damsel in distress begging from one of the towers, it would be only a minor surprise.
 Note that, next door, what is now known as the ‘Old Castle’ was built by Sancho VII (‘The Strong’) and is now the upmarket parador hotel, with only very few parts of the 11th–13th century construction remaining within.
 As for the ‘new’ castle, it actually dates from the 14th and 15th centuries.
-Be sure to pick up the informative English-language pamphlet with your ticket, as the audio guide – with commentary by a fictitious lady-in-waiting from the era of King Carlos.
+Be sure to pick up the informative English-language pamphlet with your ticket, as the audio guide – with commentary by a fictitious lady-in-waiting from the era of King Carlos – may annoy some visitors.
 The only disappointment is that the palace is devoid of any furniture or fittings, for when Carlos III was in his pomp, not only were there beautiful tiled walls and sumptuous carpets, but also exotic birds and a small zoo with giraffes, wolves and camels.
 After Navarre succumbed and became part of Castile in 1512, the palace ceased to be the permanent Royal Court and all the tapestries, furniture and jewellery inside gradually disappeared.
-In 1813, the palace was torched by the Navarrese to prevent it falling into French hands during the Peninsular War, with restoration work not starting until 1937.
+In 1813, the palace suffered further, being torched by the Navarrese to prevent it falling into French hands during the Peninsular War, with restoration work not starting until 1937.
 An exhibition halfway up one of the towers shows the state of disrepair before renovation began.